MLXXXp/RAYNE_THE_ROGUE/README.md

  Hold down and B when starting to erase the normal save game

- Hold A & B when starting to erase EEPROM
+ Hold A & B when starting to erase **ALL of the EEPROM space**.
+ This will clear all EEPROM data, even if used by other games!

  Uses 32 bytes of EEPROM